fonoster/routr/README.md

 ## Example configuration

 Consider a situation where you want to deploy the server and send all PSTN traffic to a conference room in Asterisk.
-For such a scenario, you must combine the `Peer` and `Number` resources and the `Location` service.
+For such a scenario, you must configure a Peer to present your feauture server, and a Number to route calls from the PSTN.

-First, you will start by creating a Peer configuration for your Asterisk server similar to the following one:
+First, start by creating a Peer configuration for your Asterisk server similar to the following one:

 ```yaml
 apiVersion: v2draft1